 I’ve spent more time than I should pondering the whys and wherefores of this Sergio Leone epic. . . it is said to be the big movie he really didn’t want to do.
 Yet I find it his most interesting, once one gets beyond surface thrills (where it probably ranks below the previous Dollars trilogy).
-Sir Christopher Frayling detects a resonance with the Italian experience in WW2, with outside armies in control of a country, and horrendous massacres committed, one even in a cave setting.
+Sir Christopher Frayling detects a resonance with the Italian experience in WW2: outside armies are in control of a country and horrendous massacres are committed, one even in a cave setting.
 Thanks to offhand remarks that have been repeated as gospel, even the meaning of the lyric “Sean Sean Sean” has been twisted around.
-And Leone’s own revisions of the picture for certain markets, removing key flashbacks, has mucked-up the debate on which version was director-endorsed.
+And Leone’s own revisions of the picture for certain markets, removing key flashbacks, have mucked-up the debate on which version was director-endorsed.

-In 2003 MGM Home Video finally settled on the title Duck You Sucker as its official title in the company’s books.
+In 2003 MGM Home Video finally settled on Duck You Sucker as the film’s official title on the company’s books.
 It’s the one Leone chose for the original American release, where it even provided a mocking joke for the last shot of the film.
 Now the title has reverted to A Fistful of Dynamite again.
 It must have taken a concerted effort to do this — perhaps the marketers thought the word ‘Fistful’ associated it better with the Dollars trilogy.
-Or, knowing how marketers now think, perhaps ‘Duck you Sucker’ sounded too much like a porn title.
-That’s a reach, but I’ve heard some pretty strange reasonings in those Home Video meetings.
+Or, knowing how marketers think, perhaps ‘Duck you Sucker’ sounded too much like a porn title.
+That’s a reach, but I’ve heard some pretty strange reasonings in Home Video meetings.
 Ah well, Fistful of Dynamite isn’t a bad title, and I long ago stopped caring too much about other people’s horses in other people’s races.

-Duck You Sucker/A Fistful of Dynamite) was a big release in Rome 1971, with a beautiful stereo soundtrack.
-In America it was pushed off as summer action filler, and heavily cut beyond UA’s official trims — taking out the odd Chairman Mao quote at the beginning, removing a couple of dialogue lines where revolutionaries blame their troubles in part on American corporations.
-Like all Leone’s westerns after the first Fistful success, it is structured around a past tragedy that the hero keeps revisiting in his mind.
+Duck You Sucker/A Fistful of Dynamite was a big release in Rome 1971, with a beautiful stereo soundtrack.
+In America it was pushed off as summer action filler and heavily trimmed beyond UA’s official trims — removing the odd Chairman Mao quote at the beginning, removing a couple of dialogue lines where revolutionaries blame their troubles in part on American corporations.
+Like all of Leone’s westerns after the first Fistful success, it is structured around a past tragedy that the hero keeps revisiting in his mind.
 This storyline moves slowly from one major set-piece to the next, delaying Irish bomb-maker John Mallory’s entrance for more than fifteen minutes.

 The revolution is well underway in Mexico, with a local tyrant using imported German officers to lead government troops.
 Apolitical peasant Juan Miranda (Rod Steiger) and his rag-tag family of bandits rob and rape the decadent rich.
-When he meets expatriate Irish revolutionary and explosives expert John Mallory (James Coburn), Juan suggests a partnership to rob a fancy bank at Mesa Verde.
-Only in mid-robbery does Juan discover that the bank is now being used as a political prison, and when he frees the patriots he becomes an overnight revolutionary, against his will.
-But after the successful annihilation of a government brigade, mercenary officer Gunther Ruiz (Antoine St. John) captures and tortures rebel leader Dr. Villega (Romolo Valli).
-The information he discloses leads to a terrible slaughter.
-Only John knows that Villega is an informer, a fact he keeps to himself … for he is haunted by guilty memories of his own experience in Ireland.
+When he meets expatriate Irish revolutionary and explosives expert John Mallory (James Coburn), Juan suggests a team-up to rob a fancy bank at Mesa Verde.
+Only in mid-robbery does Juan discover that the bank is now being used as a political prison; when he frees the patriots he becomes an overnight revolutionary against his will.
+After the successful annihilation of an entire government brigade, mercenary officer Gunther Ruiz (Antoine St. John) captures the rebel leader Dr. Villega (Romolo Valli).
+The information Villega discloses leads to a terrible slaughter.
+Only John knows that the doctor is an informer, a fact he keeps to himself … for he is haunted by guilty memories of his own experience in Ireland.
 Villega isn’t the only rebel that betrayed his own ideals.

 When one sees a movie a great many (too many?) times, the things that seem important and good about it change.
 As a visual artist Sergio Leone never lost the ability to energize his screen.
 Certain static scenes aside, Giù la testa plays extremely well.
-We’re knocked out by the film’s often expansive canvas — just when it seems like it’s going to be a small-scale film about two guys on mules, the screen opens up to include giant panoramas, such as a train stations overrun with period soldiers and civilians.
-Murky historical incidents become giant re-stagings of massacres that remind us of Nazi atrocities.
+We’re knocked out by the film’s often expansive canvas — just when it seems like it’s going to be a small-scale film about two guys on mules the screen opens up to include giant panoramas, such as a train station overrun with period soldiers and civilians.
+Murky historical incidents become giant massacres that remind us of Nazi atrocities.
 The basic conflict as as simple as the Coyote and the Road Runner.
-The wily John Mallory finds it easy to manipulate the petty avarice of Juan Miranda to his grand revolutionary cause:’ “Tierra y libertad!”
-A final giant battle — filmed at night, no less — evokes war on a grand scale: crashing trains, machine guns, no mercy.
+The wily John Mallory finds it easy to manipulate the petty avarice of Juan Miranda to his grand revolutionary cause: “Tierra y libertad!”
+A final nighttime battle evokes war on a grand scale: crashing trains, machine guns, no mercy.

 Leone of course made his reputation by re-interpreting the themes of American westerns as corrupt from the inside out; his Man With No Name is an equal opportunity double-crosser who charms through style, not morals.
-In general the organizing lesson of Spaghetti Westerns was that Life is Cheap, that men with guns spare nobody for sentimental reasons.
-When Leone made the gun-downs into a highly amusing circus of six-shooters, our reaction as an audience was to laugh at the cynicism of it all.
+The organizing lesson of Spaghetti Westerns was that Life is Cheap, that men with guns spare nobody for sentimental reasons.
+When Leone made his gun-downs into an amusing circus of six-shooters, our reaction as an audience was to laugh at the cynicism of it all.
 Fair enough.

-There is no moral high ground in Giù la testa either.
-John Mallory has a serious death wish going, and sees nothing wrong with dynamiting a few hundred ‘uniforms.’
-I always thought it interesting that the ‘radical, socially reviled’ poet-filmmaker Pier Paolo Pasolini rejected what he saw of the May ’68 strike.
-At the violent demonstrations he saw in Rome, Pasolini sided with the police over the demonstrators: the beleaguered cops were lower-class working men trying to to their jobs, whereas the protesters were mostly privileged upper-middle class kids.
+There’s no moral high ground in Giù la testa either.
+John Mallory has a serious death wish going and sees nothing wrong with dynamiting a few hundred ‘uniforms.’
+I always thought it interesting that the ‘radical, socially reviled’ poet-filmmaker Pier Paolo Pasolini rejected the basis of the May ’68 strike.
+At the violent demonstrations he saw in Rome, Pasolini sided with the police over the demonstrators: to him the beleaguered cops were lower-class working men trying to to their jobs, whereas the protesters were mostly privileged upper-middle class kids.

 The ‘haunted’ backstory in Giù la testa has also been short-changed for relevance.
 If one really compares it to the classic John Ford version of The Informer, it carries the big clue defining John Mallory’s character.
 The problem is Leone’s crazy lack of continuity.
-Even the longest versions of the show suffer from huge holes in the story.
+Even the longest versions of the show suffer from huge narrative gaps.
 Deleted scenes would have told us that Dr. Villega is not a voluntary traitor but a more sympathetic victim of torture.
-The film’s Ireland flashbacks are so brief and under-detailed, that I believe they’ve been incorrectly interpreted.
+The film’s Ireland flashbacks are so brief and under-detailed, that I believe they’ve frequently been incorrectly interpreted.

 But if the killing of Sean was justified, why is John so haunted by guilt?
 He’s certainly not a traitor to his cause.
 Why should the Kropotkin-reading idealist flounder all over Mexico, recklessly dynamiting soldiers in another country’s war?
 John is not guilty, so why does he consider himself such a failure?
 Why does he so strongly identify with the weak Dr. Villega?